-Founded in Melbourne by Rebecca Starford and Hannah Kent in 2010, Kill Your Darlings (KYD) is one of Australia’s most lively and entertaining cultural magazines.
+Founded in Melbourne by Rebecca Starford and Hannah Kent in 2009, Kill Your Darlings (KYD) is one of Australia’s most lively and entertaining cultural magazines.

 Our name comes from a quote regularly attributed to the American novelist William Faulkner: ‘In writing, you must kill all your darlings.’
 Strong editorial values drive KYD.
-Our editors are passionate about the integrity of the writer and their ideas, and in the past seven years KYD has shown a commitment to writing that is insightful, generates discussion and tests boundaries.
+Our editors are passionate about the integrity of the writer and their ideas, and in the past ten years KYD has shown a commitment to writing that is insightful, generates discussion and tests boundaries.